SummaryRead the full fact sheet

-If people following a vegan diet don’t get their B12 requirement from these foods, they are advised to take B12 supplements to avoid vitamin B12 deficiency – including anaemia.
-This is particularly important for breastfeeding mothers where vitamin B12 deficient breastmilk can interfere with normal brain development of the baby.
+If people following a vegan diet don’t get their B12 requirement from these foods, they are advised to take B12 supplements to avoid vitamin B12 deficiency – including .
+This is particularly important when breastfeeding where vitamin B12 deficient breastmilk can interfere with normal brain development of the baby.

 Vitamin B12 absorption becomes less efficient as we age, so supplements may also be needed by older people following a vegetarian diet.

-Check with your doctor before starting on any vitamin and mineral supplements.
+Check with your doctor before starting on any .

 Vitamin D sources for vegetarians